k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 <p><h5>PostAndPreExecutionProcess </p>
 </td>
 <td valign="top" width="300pxl">
-<p>Define the list of pre-execution and post-execution flows to run before or at the end of the task's execution.
+<p>Defines the list of pre-execution and post-execution flows to run before or at the end of the task's execution.
 For example, a process that sends a mail to notify the user when the task's execution ends, or a process that populates a mapping table before the LU execution starts.</p>
 <p>Each process is implemented as a Broadway flow.</p>
 </td>
 <td valign="top" width="400pxl">